telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/overview.md

 ## Supported developer platforms

 * .NET Framework 4.0 and above
-* .NET Core 2.0 and above
-* .NET 5 and above
+* .NET 6 and above
 * .NET Standard 2.0 and above